Nikhilk91/Dashboard-and-Visualization/Corruption vs Reality/README.md

 *Source: https://www.insightcrime.org/news/analysis/why-is-latin-america-so-corrupt/
          https://blogs.imf.org/2017/09/21/corruption-in-latin-america-taking-stock/*

+#### Visualization 2: Corruption has adverse effect on human development

+Human Development Index(HDI)
+The World Health Organization (WHO) defines health as a state of complete physical, mental and social well-being.
+Along with crime and violence, corruption is seen as the most serious challenge affecting health of most of the countries.
+Corruption exists when people abuse the power that is entrusted to them     in order to benefit them personally.
+Lack of transparency, secret dealings, bribery continue to ravage our social, economic and human development.
+It is causing a serious loss in the economy, governance efficiency, quality of life, trust in public institutions.
+Leading areas in corruption are education and health care, corruption in these areas directly impairs the quality of human capital.

+Corruption increases the costs of providing education and health services.
+It also affects the average life expectancy.
+Corruption has a greater influence on the income of the poorest segment of society, in other words it is reflected in the first place on the poor.
+The tax burden is being shifted on the poor, social programs funds aimed at reducing the income differentiation are being stolen as well.
+Nowadays human capital has become, both in theory and in practice, an intense leading factor in the development, the foundation of the GDP growth, combined with innovations and new technologies.
+It reduces the rate of economic growth, reduce the public expenditure on education and health care, social stratification of the population, informal employment development.

+Hence, we need to see the impact of corruption on overall quality of human capital.
+The best approach to do this is the index method.
+The index method is used to bring the various elements of human capital to a single coordinate system.
+The most famous index that is used in the practice of evaluation of human capital is the Human Development Index (HDI).

+Advantages: In this visualization, we have plotted corruption perception index against human development index.
+We have divided the countries into continents in order to get a better understanding and to analyze the reasons behind corruption.
+Blue color represents Asia, Africa and South America whereas red represents North America and Europe.
+We can clearly see the trend here, the Asian, African and South American countries have very low corruption perception index which indicates a very high corruption.
+Clearly, they have a very low human development index.
+For North America, Europe and Oceania, as the corruption perception index is increasing, i.e. as the corruption is decreasing, we get to see a growing trend in human development.
+The visualization provides the platform to study the reasons and come up with an action plan to eradicate corruption.

 ### V. About the final Data Product
 This Data product is a set of several visualization and covers the topic of **Corruption**, its affects and its causes.